JSB-UCLA/scDEED/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# scDED (single-cell dubious embedding detector): a statistical method for detecting dubious non-linear embeddings
+# scDEED (single-cell dubious embedding detector): a statistical method for detecting dubious non-linear embeddings
 This package is used for determining the reliability of non-linear dimension reduction embeddings.
 It provides functions to detect dubious cells and trustworthy cells in tSNE and UMAP embeddings.
 Furthermore, by minimizing the number of dubious